Head of Content

 It's important to remember that even if you're not the one with bad credit, having someone with a poor credit history on your mortgage application can still negatively impact your own chances of being approved.
 This is because lenders will view the application as a higher risk.
 As a result, they may be less likely to offer you the best terms and conditions.

 Not all bad credit is the same in the eyes of a mortgage lender.
-Some people may have had a County Court Judgment (CCJ) against them in the past, while others may simply have missed a few credit card or loan payments.
-Lenders will consider the age and severity of the issue when making their decision.
+Some people may have had a severe issue, such as a county court judgment (CCJ) against them in the past, while others may simply have missed a few credit card or loan payments.
+Mortgage lenders will consider the age and severity of the issue when making their decision.

-For example, someone who missed a couple of credit card payments a few years ago is likely to be viewed more favourably than someone who defaulted on their mortgage last year.
+Someone who missed a couple of payments a few years ago is likely to be viewed more favourably than someone who defaulted on their mortgage last year, plus applying with an applicant who has clean credit can boost the overall strength of the application.

-When two (or more) people apply for a joint mortgage, the lender will take both credit scores into account.
-This means that if one person has a bad credit score, it could still be possible to get approved for the loan, as long as the other person has a good credit score.
+When two (or more) people apply for a joint mortgage, all of them need to go through the usual credit check and affordability assessment process and lenders will take all of the information, including credit scores, into account.
+This means that if one person has bad credit, it is still possible to get approved, especially if the other person has good credit.

 Of course, this is not always the case, and each lender will make their own decision about whether or not to approve a joint mortgage application.

-If you're looking to add your partner to your existing mortgage, they will need to meet the lender criteria, which includes a credit search.
+Yes.
+If you're looking to add your partner to your existing mortgage, they will need to meet the lending criteria, which includes a credit search.

 If your partner has a bad credit history, there's no guarantee that they will be accepted onto the mortgage.
-However, some lenders may be willing to consider their application if they have a good income and can afford the repayments.
+However, some lenders may be willing to consider their application if they have a good income, can afford the repayments, and the level of risk is acceptable.

-It's important to remember that if your partner is added to your mortgage, a financial tie will be created between you and them.
-When it comes to mortgage applications in the future, their credit history will also be taken into account.
+It's important to remember that if your partner is added to your mortgage, a financial tie is created between you and them.
+When it comes to future finance applications, their credit history will also be taken into account.
 For this reason, it's important to only add someone to your mortgage if you're confident that they will make the repayments on time and in full.

 If you're looking to get a joint mortgage with someone who has bad credit, your best bet is to seek professional mortgage advice.